Skip to main content

 We picked the following mounting systems because you can easily install them yourself using hand tools.
 Other mounting systems require an actual gunsmith to replace parts on your gun.
 There’s nothing wrong with that, but we’re going in a DIY direction here — it’s part of the AK spirit.

 In this brief list, we’re also keeping height over bore in mind.
 The way AK ergonomics work, many optics will feel too high for a comfortable cheek weld.
 While it is possible to add a cheek riser to your stock or buy some kind of stock with a built-in riser, that’s going to add extra expense to your rifle.
 It’s also antithetical to the AK ethos.
-Instead, we’re going to try to keep the rifle comfortable to shoot, easy to aim, and relatively inexpensive.
+Instead, we’re going to try to keep the rifle comfortable to shoot, easy to aim, and relatively inexpensive — as it should be.

 Here are some of the best AK optic mounting systems on the market right now: